Hacker0x01/docs.hackerone.com/docs/programs/response-sla-metrics.md

 id: "programs/response-sla-metrics"
 ---

-HackerOne tracks and enables you to define SLA targets for these 4 response SLA times:
+HackerOne tracks and enables you to define targets for these 4 response metrics:

-Time | Details
+Response Efficiency Metric | Details
 ---- | -------
 Time to first response | The elapsed time from report creation to the first public activity on a report.
 The first public activity includes adding a public comment, changing the report state, or changing the report severity.
 Time to triage | The elapsed time from when a report is created to when a report is changed to a triaged state.
 A report can skip the triaged state and move directly to a closed state (e.g. resolved).